-9 Best Places to Travel With Your Baby
+Traveling With an Infant: 9 Best Places to Take Your Baby

 Have a newborn in the family?
 Don’t turn in your passport quite yet.
 Millennial parents are traveling with gusto with their littles, and not just to grandma’s house.
 According to research firm D.K.
 Shifflet & Associates, 62% of new American parents have taken an international trip with kiddos under five.
 These nine family-friendly destinations have already figured out this little secret: babies make great travel companions—as long as you have enough diapers.

 San Antonio, Texas